Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 Kyle Lowry Insights vs. the Knicks

+- Lowry is responsible for taking 6.9% of his team's field goal attempts this season with 8.8 per game.

-- He's knocked down 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- He's made 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.

-- Lowry's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Lowry's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

 Kyle Lowry vs. the Knicks